-- 1/4 cup sherry wine
+- 1/4 cup Chinese cooking wine or sherry wine

 - 1/8 cup light soy sauce

-- 1 tablespoon sugar
+- 1 tablespoon brown sugar or honey

-- 1 tablespoon oil
+- 1 tablespoon canola oil

 - 2 tablespoons green onions, chopped

 - 1 thumb-sized ginger, peeled and minced